Some examples of food products processed under UHT conditions are:

 • Sanitation: These systems are not easily cleaned.

-• Operations: A fairly skilled work force is required to monitor pressures, feed pump flow rates, etc.
+• Operations: A skilled work force is required to monitor pressures, feed pump flow rates, etc.

 • Need for a Timing Pump: Added equipment and operating cost.